Vanda: Cultivation

 This genus is one of the five most horticulturally important orchid genera, because it has some of the most magnificent flowers to be found in the orchid family.
 This has contributed much to the work of hybridists producing flowers for the cut flower market.
 V. coerulea is one of the few botanical orchids which can produce varieties with blue flowers (actually a very bluish purple), a property much appreciated for producing interspecific and intergeneric hybrids.

-The color blue is rare among orchids, and only Thelymitra crinita, a terrestrial species from Australia, produces flowers that are truly "blue" among the orchids, the other being Aganisia cyanea, a lowland species from northern South America that is difficult to cultivate, but has metallic blue flowers.
-Both of these species, much like Vanda, also have a bluish-purple tint towards the inner petals of the flowers.
+The color blue is rare among orchids, and only certain species of Thelymitra, a terrestrial species from Australia, produces flowers that are truly "blue" among the orchids.
+These species, much like Vanda, also have a bluish-purple tint towards the inner petals of the flowers.

 Vanda dearei is one of the chief sources of yellow color in Vanda hybrids.

 The plants do not possess pseudobulbs, but do possess leathery, drought-resistant leaves.
 Almost all of the species in this genus are very large epiphytes found in disturbed areas in habitat and prefer very high light levels, the plants having large root systems.
 Some of these species have a monopodial vine-like growth habit, and the plants can quickly become quite massive.

 These plants prefer consistent conditions day-to-day in cultivation to avoid dropping their bottom leaves.
 The epiphytic species are best accommodated in large wooden baskets, bare rooted, which allows for the large aerial root systems.
 Disturbing or damaging the roots of large, mature vandaceous orchid plants, and in particular, Vanda and Aerides species, can result in the plants failing to flower and going into decline for a season or more.
 These plants do not tolerate disturbance or damage of their root systems in cultivation when they become mature.
 The terete-leaved terrestrial species are very easy to cultivate.

 When grown bare-rooted, the epiphytic species require daily watering and weekly feeding and are very heavy feeders in cultivation.
 They can be grown out-of-doors in Hawaii and the like provided they are given some shade.